sodesune88/mountkirk/README.md

 - Management of gameservers (pods, in k8s parlance) life cycle - ensure they will not be drained/ killed (eg autoscale down) during game play.
 - DynamicPort allocation - mitigates the possibility of ports exhaustion due to frequent start/ stop of gameservers (a typical mulitplayer game session lasts a few minutes up to hours).

 [Google Cloud Game Servers](https://cloud.google.com/game-servers) fully manages Agones.
-It makes gameservers deployment in a **multi-clusters** environment a breeze.
+It makes gameservers deployment in **multi-clusters** environment a breeze.
 For eg, when new k8s cluster is added to a [realm](https://cloud.google.com/game-servers/docs/concepts/overview#realm), a new fleet (deployment, in k8s parlance) will be automatically deployed to the new cluster.

 For overview of cloud game infrastructure, see [here](https://cloud.google.com/architecture/cloud-game-infrastructure).